wiegerw/nerva-jax/README.md

 ## ✅ Symbolic Validation (Softmax Layer Example)

-We validate the manually written backpropagation code using symbolic differentiation via `nerva-sympy`.
+We validate the manually written backpropagation code using symbolic differentiation via [SymPy](https://www.sympy.org/).

 This example validates the gradient of the **softmax layer**.
 It also illustrates how the gradients `DZ`, `DW`, `Db` and `DX` of the intermediate variable `Z`, the weights `W`, bias `b` and input `X` are calculated from the output `Y` and its gradient `DY`.